 - (3) The risks associated with wildfire are minimized.
 Provisions for reducing such risk shall include: - (a) Access roadways shall be approved, developed and maintained in accordance with the requirements of the structural fire service provider that serves the property.
-Where no structural fire service provider provides fire protection service, the access roadway shall meet the Oregon Fire Code requirements for fire apparatus access; - (b) Access for a pumping fire truck to within 15 feet of any perennial water source of 4,000 gallons or more within 100 feet of the driveway or road on the lot.
+Where no structural fire service provider provides fire protection service, the access roadway shall meet the Oregon Fire Code requirements for fire apparatus access;

+(b) Access for a pumping fire truck to within 15 feet of any perennial water source of 4,000 gallons or more within 100 feet of the driveway or road on the lot.
 The access shall meet the fire apparatus access standards of the Oregon Fire Code with permanent signs posted along the access route to indicate the location of the emergency water source;

 The site is within the TVF&R District.
 A 4,000 gallon water supply shall be provided on-site adjacent to the driveway access.
+We assume that a small pool or tank can be provided to meet this standard unless TVF&R District chooses to waive this requirement.